Tina-lel/shitchat/README.md

 to chat press ctrl+c wich will open the "msgbox", for a list of commands type !help or read the bottom part of the readme.

 if you did not exit via !exit in the message box, run ./chat umount, to unmount the sftp share.

+Updating:
+-

+run ./chat sync, wich does everything for you

 Installation (dont):
 -